 - Direct Mail — One of the most common ways wholesalers find deals is by sending direct mail.
 The great thing about this strategy is that you can specifically target people with signs of distress (foreclosure, probate, tax delinquency, etc.).
 But you’ll want to be consistent and send mail every single month.
 To find one deal, you should expect to send at least 1,000 pieces of mail (potentially as high as 5,000, depending on your market).
 Here’s our full direct mail checklist.

 - Cold Calling — Direct mail can get expensive fast.
-So some wholesalers turn to cold calling instead.
+So, some wholesalers turn to cold calling instead.
 Max Maxwell, for instance, built his wholesaling business almost entirely off of cold calling.
 Check out his story here.
 But make sure to familiarize yourself with cold-calling laws in your area.

-You might be wondering how you get the data you need to send direct mail or cold call — for that, and you can use a tool like Propstream.
+You might be wondering how you get the data you need to send direct mail or cold call — for that, you can use a tool like Propstream.